TheRealGuru/totem-fletching/README.md

 Please ensure your code is formatted with spotless using google-java-format (with 4 tab space).

-`./gradlew spotlessCheck` to check if it is formatted
+`./gradlew spotlessCheck -PrunSpotless` to check if it is formatted

-`./gradlew spotlessApply` to apply code style.
+`./gradlew spotlessApply -PrunSpotless` to apply code style.